 I have never successfully made a brisket before.
-The time involved always
+The

 scared me off.
 The one or two times I attempted it, I never got the crucial